Curved Page Divider

 Trauma-Informed Care Practices

-The genuine implementation of the trauma-informed approach is a positive development that has strengthened the capacity of foster parents and caseworkers to attend to the complicated needs of foster children.
-Through trauma-informed care training, foster parents and professionals get to understand and respond to trauma, due to which they are better equipped to care for and provide children with the required support.
+The genuine implementation of trauma-informed well-being is a positive development that has strengthened the capacity of foster parents and caseworkers to attend to the complicated needs of foster children.
+Through trauma-informed care training, foster parents and professionals get to understand and respond to trauma, which enables them to equip themselves better to care for and provide children with the required support.

 Technology and Data Use

 Technology deployment and data processing have enabled better monitoring of foster care placement and result tracking.
-This data-driven approach will reveal the trouble spots and ensure that the resources are utilized more effectively to meet the targets.
+This data-driven approach will identify trouble spots and ensure that resources are utilized more effectively to meet targets.

 Areas for Improvement